-If you think this is a post about standing in a line, then, with all due respect, you have never been to Russia.
+If you think this is a post about just standing in line, then, with all due respect, you have never been to Russia.

-And it is true that in some circumstances you will stand to wait your turn in a sequence.
+It is true that in some circumstances you will simply stand to wait your turn in a sequence.
 However, this is not always true.
 The more correct word is “occupy”.
 Because in Russia, one does not simply stand in line.
 One must occupy the queue.

 |These happy citizens have occupied a “Take Your Number” queue.|